 - 1. Inclusion of all thermal fluctuations necessary to capture the finite temperature behaviour of the system, especially to capture the complex interplay of disorder and thermal degrees of freedom at strong disorder. - 2.
-Inclusion of both the 'pairing' and the 'density' channels, so that the T = 0 state is identical to HFBdG, and the important effects of the feedback of the inhomogeneous number density at strong disorder is correctly incorporated in the physics. - 3.
-Ability to access larger lattice sizes, and hence smaller coupling values to allow meaningful comparisons with experimental results done at weak coupling.
-This also reduces finite size effects. - 4.
-Apart from these, a real space method would avoid the computational complexities of QMC in calculating electronic properties, and additionally provide spatially resolved information on the evolution of the system.
+Inclusion of both the 'pairing' and the 'density' channels, so that the T = 0 state is identical to HFBdG, and the important effects of the feedback of the inhomogeneous number density at strong disorder is correctly incorporated in the physics.

+3. Ability to access larger lattice sizes, and hence smaller coupling values to allow meaningful comparisons with experimental results done at weak coupling.
+This also reduces finite size effects and allows access to larger spatial scales that QMC cannot access due to its high computational cost.
+QMC is implemented in an imaginary time formulation and extracting dynamical information involves a difficult analytic continuation process.
+A method using real frequencies would avoid these problems.

-As we remarked earlier, generalizations of mean field methods to include classical thermal fluctuations in such interacting models have been developed before [83, 84, 119, 120].
+As we remarked earlier, generalizations of mean field methods to include classical thermal fluctuations in such interacting models have been developed before [86, 87, 137, 138].
 However, none of them incorporated all the factors listed above and applied that to the problem of disordered superconductors.
 Below, we will describe our method, which allows us to incorporate all the important features above, and explain the numerical protocol we follow for simulation and the recipe for calculating various observables from that.